mrpotatoes/computer-science-in-javascript/README.md

 1. Project assumes you have `node` and `npm/yarn` installed.
 If not go ahead and do that now.
 1. I'm using: [Babel Namespace Plugin](https://github.com/yudhasetiawan/babel-plugin-namespace)
     * This is important so I don't need to keep typing `../../`.
 It isn't 1980 anymore.
+1. Would like to convert this from hard coding `Babel` to using `Parcel.js`

 # TODO (Temp section)
 * Make branches for all the topics.